Heyana/svelte-spa-dotnet/README.md

-# Svelte Encrypted SPA
+# Svelte SPA .NET

-🔐 Easily create private, encrypted single page applications with Svelte and PageCrypt.
+Easily create .NET applications powered by Svelte and webview2.

 ## Technologies used

 -   `svelte` for rapid UI development.
 -   `vite` for modern DX and bundling.
+-   `.NET` for bridge between web UI and your machine.
+-   `webview2` for light weight browser interface.
 -   `tailwindcss` for simple and efficient styling.
 -   `svelte-pathfinder` for in-memory routing.
--   `vite-plugin-singlefile` for building a single output HTML file that can be easily encrypted along with all its assets.
+-   `vite-plugin-singlefile` for building a single output HTML file that can be easily embedded into the .NET app.
--   `pagecrypt` for encrypting the output HTML with strong encryption a password.
 -   `prettier` for consistent code formatting.

+## Why I built this

+I don't have time to learn rust to use tauri.

+---

 ## Installation

-Make a copy of `.env.example` and rename one of them to `.env`.
-Then you can use `.env` to change config for the app.
+Click on `use this template` above to clone the repo to your github, then

 ```
-pnpm install
+bun install
-pnpm dev
+bun dev
 ```

-## Change the password for the built app

-By default, a new password is generated for each build which will be logged to the console.
-If you want to set a specific password, you can do so by using the `PASSWORD` variable in `.env`.

-## Generating a Magic Link for Easy Access

-If you set `DEPLOYMENT_URL` in `.env` and run `npm run build`, a magic link will be printed to the console that allows users to open the app with a single click once it has been deployed.
-This allows a really smooth UX for your users.

-## Static assets in the `/public` directory

-By default, the static assets in the `/public` directory will not be encrypted, so make sure to find a good solution for your use case.

-One approach is to host static assets separately on another server.
-This will hide both the assets themselves, and the URL:s from where the app will fetch them since the source code is encrypted.

-For additional security considerations, refer to the [pagecrypt docs](https://github.com/greenheart/pagecrypt#security-considerations)

 ---